civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

   (Well has to be added, if the game does not do it automaticly.)
   There is no in-game screen to modify this setting (not yet).
 Fixed: AI-AI-Diplomacy actually happen now.
-Added: Two new flags for the terrainDB to allow modders to customize the graphics for goody huts, this modification allows the modder to define for each terrain a different hut graphic, for example you could have glacier like style huts for icy terrains or a dessert or oasis like ruin/hut for desserts and so on.
-The new flags in the terrainDB are optional if both of these flags are missing or just one of them a default image is used, like it is in the original CTP2.
+Added: Two new flags for the TerrainDB to allow modders to customize the graphics for goody huts, this modification allows the modder to define for each terrain a different hut graphic, for example you could have glacier like style huts for icy terrains or a dessert or oasis like ruin/hut for desserts and so on.
+The new flags in the TerrainDB are optional if both of these flags are missing or just one of them a default image is used, like it is in the original CTP2.
 The terrain.txt here is a modified version, I replaced some of the ruins graphics with another graphic that is part of the tile file already.
 This terrain.txt is meant as a base for disscussion,